gudfit/SmallScalePP_Project/Readme.md

 ## CUDA Implementations

-All CUDA kernels utilize double-precision floating-point numbers (`double`) and employ row-major matrix storage, following standard C/C++ conventions.
+All CUDA kernels utilize floating-point numbers (`floats`) _(you can use double if you care about precision i care about speed)_ and employ row-major matrix storage, following standard C/C++ conventions.

 ### 1. Naive CUDA Kernel